 Keeping Your Website Security

-With that, we have come to the end of our informative guide; hopefully, you were able to gain in-depth knowledge about website security.
+With that, we have come to the end of our informative guide; hopefully, you gained in-depth knowledge about website security.
 But before we call it a day, we have a couple of things to remind you of.

-Firstly, ensure that you keep changing the passwords of your website’s admin area every six months to improve security.
-Remember not to share the password with every team member of your company, especially if you have a lot of guest bloggers, interns and outside consultants.
+Firstly, ensure that you change the passwords of your website’s admin area every six months to improve security.
+Remember not to share the password with every team member, especially if you have many guest bloggers, interns, and outside consultants.

 But ensure every team member has distinct user permissions and login credentials.
 Tracking a security breach won’t be easy if they use the same username and password.